warrofua/glass-bead-game/docs/PRD.md

 * **US‑12 (Concordance):** We co‑author a final Cathedral node with references.
 * **US‑13 (Force‑Graph):** I can manipulate a spatial graph of beads and strings.

+**Beta features:**

+* **Twist enforcement:** Constraint cards may lock allowed modalities or require a specific relation label, and the move validator must reject moves that violate the active twist.
+* **Counterpoint move:** Players can create a counterpoint referencing an opponent's bead in another modality; transformation logic is stubbed for later implementation.

 ---

 ## 6. Functional Requirements (numbered)